collective/tutorial.todoapp/docs/chapter_0.rst

 ways to go around that.

-In case you don't have correct Python version or your system Python environment is broken (yes, I'm looking to you OSX), `buildout.python` gives you get out of jail free card.
+In case you don't have correct Python version or your system Python environment is broken (yes, I'm looking to you OS X), `buildout.python` gives you get out of jail free card.
 To install it, see the
 `install docs <https://github.com/collective/buildout.python/blob/master/docs/INSTALL.txt>`_.
 Then use `buildout.python/python-2.7/bin/python bootstrap.py --distribute` step as